-The following article provides a preview of what our predictions will look like for the upcoming 2017 NCAA tournament.
-For every game, the models produce a win probability for each team, which we use to fill out the bracket as a whole.
+The following article provides a brief overview of our March Madness win probability models and their historical bracket predictions on test data.
+For every game, the models produce a win probability for each team, which we use to fill out the bracket as a whole by advancing the team with the higher win probability.
 Check out all of our predicted brackets dating back to 2001.

-As an example of how to interpret the predictions, the table below shows our final four predictions from last year’s tournament.
-In row 1, we give Villanova an 88% chance of beating Oklahoma.
-Conversely, this also tells us that Oklahoma has a 12% chance of winning the game.
+As an example of how to interpret the predictions, the table below shows our final four predictions from 2016.
+In row 1, we give Villanova an 84% chance of beating Oklahoma.
+Conversely, this also tells us that Oklahoma has a 16% chance of winning the game.
 We would call our prediction correct if the actual winner of the game had a win probability > 50% in our model.
 For a more detailed look at our methodology, check out this article.

 |Team 1||Team 2||Predicted Winner